EXCLUSIVE-Oil traders to cut Russian oil purchases from May 15 - sources | Headlines

 Trafigura, a major Russian oil buyer, told Reuters it "will comply in full with all applicable sanctions.
 We anticipate our traded volumes will be further reduced from 15 May."
 Vitol, another big buyer, declined to comment on the May 15 deadline.
 Vitol has previously said traded volumes of Russian oil "will diminish significantly in the second quarter as current term contractual obligations decline," and it will cease trading Russian oil by the end of 2022.

-The war and sanctions on Russia have already led some buyers of Russian crude such as Shell to stop buying its oil.
+The war and sanctions on Russia have already led many western buyers of Russian crude such as Shell to stop new spot purchases.
 Refiners in Europe are becoming increasingly reluctant to process Russian crude.
 That has already disrupted Russian exports, although purchases by India and Turkey have made up for some of the slack.
 Sales to China also continue unabated.

 Rosneft and Gazpromneft volumes accounted for 29 million barrels, or nearly 1 million barrels per day (bpd) in April, which is over 40% of overall Urals crude oil exports from Russia's western ports in April, according to the loading plan.
 The International Energy Agency said on Wednesday Russian oil supply could be down 3 million bpd from May.